Skip to content

 Collin Flanagan

-Collin is ecstatic to be a part of the cast of The Bridges of Madison County!
+Collin is ecstatic to be a part of the cast of Grand Night!
 Recently at Elon, Collin has performed in Movin’ On, Collage, Grand Night, and Elon Cares.
 He would like to thank the entire company for their perseverance, and a special shout-out to his parents for being the best people in the whole world.
 Enjoy the show!

 Abigayle Harnum